 Salt Lake City, Utah

-Dr. Roestenburg, PharmD, is a mental health clinical pharmacist at the Salt Lake City Veterans Affairs Medical Center.
-She works with the addiction medicine teams on both the inpatient Substance Abuse Residential Rehabilitation Program unit (SARRTP), as well as offers support for outpatient addiction services.
-She graduated from the University of Montana Skaggs School of Pharmacy in Missoula, Montana, and then went on to complete a PGY1 pharmacy residency with Intermountain Healthcare at Utah Valley Regional Medical Center in Provo.
-Her PGY2 mental health pharmacy residency was completed in 2015 at the George E. Wahlen Department of Veterans Affairs Medical Center, and currently works there within mental health and addiction medicine.
+Dr. Roestenburg, PharmD, is a clinical pharmacist at the Salt Lake City Veterans Affairs Medical Center.
+She works with an interdisciplinary team on the inpatient Substance Abuse Residential Rehabilitation Program unit (SARRTP).
+She graduated from the University of Montana Skaggs School of Pharmacy in Missoula, Montana, and then went on to complete a PGY1 pharmacy residency with Intermountain Healthcare at Utah Valley Regional Medical Center..
+Her PGY2 psychiatric pharmacy residency was completed in 2015 at the George E. Wahlen Department of Veterans Affairs Medical Center.

-1. What is the most common myth/misconception about managing MAT inpatient?
+1. What is the most common myth/misconception about managing medications for alcohol use disorder (MAUD) and medications for opioid use disorder (MOUD) inpatient?

 - A common misconception from providers in various inpatient settings is that patients taking opioid replacement therapy (such as buprenorphine/naloxone (Suboxone®) or methadone) must first withdraw from these opioid medications prior to receiving treatment for other medical conditions, or that the patient is adequately covered for pain control with the Suboxone® or methadone.
 The patient may go through unnecessary discomfort and may be undertreated for pain due to these misconceptions.
-Generally, it is appropriate to continue the MAT during inpatient admissions and to consult with the mental health or addiction team or other resources to help to appropriately manage the specific medical conditions, pain management, and addiction.
+Generally, it is appropriate to continue MOUD during inpatient admissions and to consult with health psychiatry or addiction team or other resources to help appropriately manage the specific medical conditions, pain management, and addiction.

 - Another common misconception is that using buprenorphine/naloxone (Suboxone®) for opioid use disorder is replacing one addiction for another.
 By utilizing opioid replacement therapy, it can help reduce opioid cravings and withdrawal, which can help free the patient from the preoccupation of obtaining illicit substances and can enable the patient to effectively work on the psychosocial aspects of addiction.
 Some patients stay on these medications for short term, but some stay on them long term depending on what the individualized goals are for each patient (staying out of jail, obtaining a job, etc.).